 SEGA AGES Sonic The Hedgehog (Switch eShop)

 Another standby we dive into whenever we're feeling down, a quick blast through Green Hill Zone can be rather restorative.
-Obviously the melodious mix of music, waterfalls and dancing flowers is likely to lighten your mood, but it's more than that.
+Obviously, the melodious mix of music, waterfalls and dancing flowers is likely to lighten your mood, but it's more than that.
 It's an odd and comforting thing to navigate through an old favourite on little more than muscle memory.
 We'd liken it to listening to a favourite song, or perhaps closer, playing your favourite song on a musical instrument; something about the mechanics of it soothes the soul.

 Sonic the Hedgehog is available on virtually every console you own, as is its even-better sequel, Sonic 2.
 You can't go wrong with either.
+And if you really need a hit of Sega's patented blue skies, Sonic Origins contains all of the above, plus Sonic 3 (& Knuckles) and Sonic CD.

 Animal Crossing: New Horizons (Switch)

 The arrival of Animal Crossing: New Horizons for Switch made us think back to how we abandoned our Wild World town when Animal Crossing: New Leaf arrived.
-We regret not saying goodbye properly to the residents of our town (Dibly, because 'Crinkley Bottom' was over the character limit) and, alas, we've done the same with Bell Air, our poor old New Leaf town.
-Still, we're way too distracted catching fish and making custom designs to linger on the past and New Horizons is proving to be the perfect tonic to the trying times we're living in.
-Whatever entry you have to hand, though, Animal Crossing is the most heart-warming and delightful of games.
+We regret not saying goodbye properly to the residents of our town (Dibly, because 'Crinkley Bottom' was over the character limit) and, alas, we did the same with Bell Air, our poor old New Leaf town.

 Stardew Valley (Switch eShop)